 The rise of binge drinking — and related hazards — has prompted public health officials, educators, people looking to study healthcare administration, educators, and drug and alcohol advocacy organizations to take a closer look to gain insight into preventing this form of alcohol abuse.

 Binge drinking vs. alcoholism

-Binge drinking and alcoholism are just two of the many behaviors which constitute alcohol abuse.
-Binge drinking is often taken lightly and dismissed as “just having a good time” or, “normal college behavior.”
-Binge drinking is essentially heavily consuming alcohol in a short period of time, with no apparent frequency.
+Binge drinking and alcoholism are just two of the many behaviors that constitute alcohol abuse.
+Binge drinking is often taken lightly and dismissed as “just having a good time” or “normal college behavior.”
+Binge drinking is essentially heavily consuming alcohol in a short period of time.

 Alcoholism is associated with a daily dependency on alcohol.
-It is a clinical disease that many functioning members of society are dealing with and can be treated.
-Binge drinking may be more episodic, or portray a sense of being “in control” compared to some of the symptoms associated with alcoholism.
+Binge drinking may be more episodic or portray a sense of being “in control” compared to some of the symptoms associated with alcoholism.

-A study by the National Institute on Alcohol Abuse and Alcoholism found that “nearly 20 percent of alcoholics are highly functional and well-educated with good incomes.”
+A study by the National Institute on Alcohol Abuse and Alcoholism found that “nearly 20% of alcoholics are highly functional and well-educated with good incomes.”
 While binge drinking and alcoholism may be related, it is essential to make the distinction between the two to understand the health risks.
-Knowing the underlying causes, frequency, and risks involved with these alcohol abuse behaviors can also shed light on how to treat them.
+Knowing the underlying causes, frequency, and risks involved with these behaviors can also shed light on how to treat them.

 - Heavy consumption

 - Usually in social settings